LeeCampbell/RxCookbook/Model/PropertyChange.md

 .NET offers serveral ways to propagate property changes from an Object model.
 The most common are using the `INotifyPropertyChanged` interface, DependencyProperties in WPF, or, using the convention of having a property with a matching property changed event.
+Often property change events are used in GUI applications to let the UI know when to automatically redraw.
+We can however leverage property change patterns outside of GUI software for what ever reasons we see fit.

 ##INotifyPropertyChanged
 Propbably the most common way to expose property changes is by implementing the `System.ComponentModel.INotifyPropertyChanged` interface.